News

 About the Event

-Over the past 15 years, the Arnotts have transformed Hanaminno from a conventional, high-input operation into a holistic, biodynamically-guided mixed enterprise.
+Over the past 15 years, Charlie has transformed Hanaminno from a conventional, high-input operation into a holistic, biodynamically-guided mixed enterprise.
 Today, the property supports productive cattle and sheep enterprises and a healthy, resilient landscape that reflects the rewards of farming in partnership with nature.
-As long-term MaiaGrazing customers who have recently commenced a soil carbon project, the Arnotts continue to build on this foundation — enhancing productivity, biodiversity and long-term land health.
+As a long-term MaiaGrazing customer who has recently commenced a soil carbon project, Charlie continues to build on this foundation — enhancing productivity, biodiversity and long-term land health.

 Why Attend?